surajsinghgahlot/projects/Readme.md

 ### Description:
     Client's want to have small medicale platform app where he want to manage his user through basic SSO platform, where a user can do: <br />
-1. Signup. <br />
+    1. Signup.
-2. Sign. <br />
+    2. Sign.
-3. Can reset password. <br />
+    3. Can reset password.
     Client also want to send welcome email to register email's address with user's username/password, & a link to reset password. <br />

 ### Used Apps:
     1. Amazon Amplify for UI react app. <br />
     2. Amazon Cognito to manager user's identity. <br />
     3. Amazon SES to manage sender's email. <br />
     4. Amazon Lambda function to send emails. <br />

 ### Apps Into:
 1. **AWS Amplify**: <br />